 Besides, any arbitrary TACACS+ authorization and accounting attributes are supported

 Any request may be processed in several ways depending on defined rules.
-Any request attribute, sender address, user name pattern may be used to handle request authentication and/or accounting independently.
+Any request attribute, sender address, user name pattern may be used to determine how to handle each authentication and/or accounting request.

-Say, "authenticate all request from 192.168.1.3 against Active Directory, and use internal database for all other clients" scenario is available in several clicks.
+Say, "authenticate all request from 192.168.1.3 against Active Directory, and use internal database for all other clients" scenario is configured in several mouse clicks.

-One of the reasons to apply TACACS+ is to control each command that your stuff issue on the network equipment (so called per-command authorization).
-ClearBox is definitely strong here, brining regex power to describe allowed commands in a short way.
+One of the unique TACACS+ features is its ability to control (authorize) each command that your stuff issues on the network equipment (so called "per-command authorization").
+ClearBox is definitely strong here, embracing power of regex (regular expressions) to describe allowed commands in a short way.

-CleasrBox allows to use SQL queries or stored procedures to control almost any aspect of request processing, such as authenticating it, logging authentication status, choosing allowed commands.
+ClearBox utilizes SQL queries or stored procedures to control almost any aspect of request processing, such as verifying user credentials, logging authentication status, or choosing allowed commands.

-ClearBox is shipped with many vendors-specific RADIUS attributes dictionaries, and it can be extended with any vendor-specific attributes.
+ClearBox comes with many vendors-specific RADIUS attributes dictionaries, and they can be extended with any vendor-specific attributes.
 Support for H323 Cisco and Quintum attributes is at the server core level.

 You may add, modify, delete user accounts using ClearBox built-in database.
 Passwords, access policy, double logon prevention, MAC address authentication, restricted logon hours may be managed via ClearBox administrative interface.

 Easy to set up user groups with different access to different equipment sets.
-Existing AD groups and users are fully supportted, too.
+Existing AD groups and users are fully supported, too.